balazsbotond/eslinq/README.md

 }
 ```

-Now let's check if all emails end in ".com":
+Now let's check if all emails end with ".com":

 ```javascript
 const allEmailsEndWithCom =